w3f/polkadot-wiki/docs/learn/learn-staking.md

 than those in pool A because pool A has more overall stake.
 Sam has staked 50 DOT in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.

+To estimate how many tokens you can get each month as a nominator or validator, you can use this [tool](https://www.stakingrewards.com/earn/polkadot/calculate) as a reference and play around with it by changing some parameters (e.g. how many days you would like to stake with your DOT, provider fees, compound rewards, etc.) to have a better estimate.
+Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.

+#### Oversubscription, commission fees & slashes

 There is an additional factor to consider in terms of rewards.
 While there is no limit to the number of nominators a validator may have, a validator does have a limit to how many nominators to which it can pay rewards.

-In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} this limit is currently {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}{{ kusama: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}, although this can be
-modified via runtime upgrade.
+In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} this limit is currently {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}{{ kusama: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}, although this can be modified via runtime upgrade.
 A validator with more than {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}{{ kusama: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }} nominators is
 _oversubscribed_.
 When payouts occur, only the top {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }} nominators as measured by amount of stake allocated to that validator will receive rewards.
 All other nominators are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.

-We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validator pools with more stake get slashed more DOT.
+Note that the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validator pools with more stake get slashed more DOT.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular validators whom they consider to be trustworthy.

-The second point to note is that each validator candidate is free to name their desired commission fee (as a percentage of rewards) to cover operational costs.
+Also note that each validator candidate is free to name their desired commission fee (as a percentage of rewards) to cover operational costs.
 Since validator pools are paid the same, pools with lower commission fees pay more to nominators than pools with higher fees.
 Thus, each validator can choose between increasing their fees to earn more, or decreasing their fees to